 3 x 5 Presentations

-BETO will provide an opportunity to hear from a diverse set of speakers during a “3 x 5” session where registered attendees may speak for five minutes on up to three slides (in addition to a title slide).
-We welcome your submissions on any aspect of the workshop topic.
+BETO provided an opportunity to hear from a diverse set of speakers during a “3 x 5” session where registered attendees may speak for five minutes on up to three slides (in addition to a title slide).

 FEEDBACK ALWAYS WELCOME

-If you are unable to attend the workshop, we value your feedback!
-If you have ideas or suggestions about any aspect of this effort, feel free to send them to email@example.com.
+If you were unable to attend the workshop, we value your feedback!
+If you have ideas or suggestions about any aspect of this effort, feel free to send them to firstname.lastname@example.org.